XxRexRaptorxX/Lexicon/src/main/resources/assets/lexicon/guides/lexicon/lexicon/world/lore.md

 They built grand *Bastions* to store wealth they mined from the ground, as well as *Strongholds* to defend against, and later study & harvest *Blazes*.

-Along with them they bring *Pigs* as a reliable food source as well as assistant with making the *Nether* habitable.
+Along with them, they bring *Pigs* as a reliable food source as well as assistant with making the *Nether* habitable.

-Additionally *Pigs* are just remarkably compact and good at adapting to new territories.
+Additionally, *Pigs* are just remarkably compact and good at adapting to new territories.

-TODO: Unsupported flag 'border'
 ![](nether.png)

 And while they probably tried to bring in other crops, the hostile dry landscape made it impossible.